MattSmithereens/Beginner-HTML-portfolio-style-project/README.md

 #### Description

-This is our initial independent project: a portfolio website.  *THIS IS NOT MY PORTFOLIO.
-THIS IS MY FIRST WEEK'S PROJECT*
+This is our initial independent project: a portfolio website.  **THIS IS NOT MY PORTFOLIO.
+THIS IS A PROJECT DONE AT THE END OF MY FIRST WEEK OF WORKING WITH HTML AND CSS**

 #### Setup/Installation Requirements